odpi/egeria-docs/site/docs/concepts/omag-server.md

     Object-oriented software engineers would know of this type of relationship as behavior inheritance.

 - [Cohort member](cohort-member) - able to exchange metadata through an open metadata repository cohort
-    - [Metadata server](metadata-server) - supports a metadata repository that can natively store open metadata types as well as specialized metadata APIs for different types of tools (these APIs are called [access services](/egeria-docs/services/omas)).
+    - [Metadata access store](/egeria-docs/concepts/metadata-access-store) - supports a metadata repository that can natively store open metadata types as well as specialized metadata APIs for different types of tools (these APIs are called [access services](/egeria-docs/services/omas)).
-    - [Metadata access point](metadata-access-point) - supports the access services like the metadata server but does not have a repository.
+    - [Metadata access point](/egeria-docs/concepts/metadata-access-point) - supports the access services like the metadata server but does not have a repository.
 All metadata it serves up and stores belongs to the metadata repositories in other members of the cohort.
-    - [Repository proxy](repository-proxy.md) - acts as an open metadata translator for a third party metadata repository.
+    - [Repository proxy](/egeria-docs/concepts/repository-proxy) - acts as an open metadata translator for a third party metadata repository.
 It supports open metadata API calls and translates them to the proprietary APIs of the repository.
 It also translates events from the proprietary repository into open metadata events that flow over the cohort.
-    - [Conformance test server](conformance-test-server) - validates that a member of the cohort is conforming with the open metadata protocols.
+    - [Conformance test server](/egeria-docs/concepts/conformance-test-server) - validates that a member of the cohort is conforming with the open metadata protocols.
 This server is typically only seen in development and test cohorts rather than production.
-- [View server](view-server) - manages specialist services for user interfaces.
+- [View server](/egeria-docs/concepts/view-server) - manages specialist services for user interfaces.
-- [Governance server](governance-server) - supports the use of metadata in the broader IT landscape.
+- [Governance server](/egeria-docs/concepts/governance-server) - supports the use of metadata in the broader IT landscape.
-    - [Engine host](engine-host) - provides a runtime for a specific type of [governance engine](/egeria-docs/services/omes).
+    - [Engine host](/egeria-docs/concepts/engine-host) - provides a runtime for a specific type of [governance engine](/egeria-docs/services/omes).
-    - [Integration daemon](integration-daemon) - manages the synchronization with third party technology that can not call the access services directly.
+    - [Integration daemon](/egeria-docs/concepts/integration-daemon) - manages the synchronization with third party technology that can not call the access services directly through the [integration services](/egeria-docs/services/omis).
-    - [Data engine proxy](data-engine-proxy) - supports the capture of metadata from a data engine.
+    - [Data engine proxy](/egeria-docs/concepts/data-engine-proxy) - supports the capture of metadata from a data engine.
 This includes details of the processing of data that it is doing which is valuable when piecing together lineage.
-    - [Open lineage server](open-lineage-server) - Manages the collation of lineage information am maintains it in a format for reporting.
+    - [Open lineage server](/egeria-docs/concepts/open-lineage-server) - Manages the collation of lineage information am maintains it in a format for reporting.
 This includes the state of the lineage at different points in time.

 ## Inter-connectivity